openvinotoolkit/open_model_zoo/demos/background_subtraction_demo/python/README.md

 ## How It Works

-The demo application expects an instance segmentation model in the Intermediate Representation (IR) format with the following constraints:
+The demo application expects an instance segmentation or background matting model in the Intermediate Representation (IR) format with the following constraints:
 1. for instance segmentation models based on `Mask RCNN` approach:
     * One input: `image` for input image.
     * At least three outputs including: